AP Physics with Minjae Park at MEK

 What’s one piece of advice you would give to AP Physics students when solving problems?

 Park: If students are familiar with solving equations, for any problem they look at, they should visualize what’s happening.
 I recommend students draw words out in their brain.
 If students have a hard time drawing pictures in their head, then draw pictures on paper.
 The pictures don’t need to be nice, they just need to be efficient information.
 The entire process of visualizing should be 20-30% more helpful in identifying relationships in problem.
+One common example of non-intuitive directions that should be visualized are in circular motion problems.
+It is very easy to miss that the direction of the acceleration (centripetal acceleration in this case) is always toward the center of the circle, while the tangential velocity is tangent or in the direction of the circle.

 Does having a strong understanding of AP Physics help students succeed in other AP Science or AP Math courses like AP Calculus?